salesforce/OmniXAI/README.md

 To get started, we recommend the linked tutorials in [tutorials](https://github.com/salesforce/OmniXAI/tree/main/tutorials).
-In general, we recommend using `TabularExplainer`, `VisionExplainer`, `NLPExplainer` and `TimeseriesExplainer` for tabular, vision, NLP and time series tasks, respectively.
+In general, we recommend using `TabularExplainer`, `VisionExplainer`, `NLPExplainer` and `TimeseriesExplainer` for tabular, vision, NLP and time-series tasks, respectively.
 To generate explanations, one only needs to specify

 - **The ML model to explain**: e.g., a scikit-learn model, a tensorflow model, a pytorch model or a black-box prediction function.